ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

 ## Expected Output

-This project invites you to implement a file searching program called `search`.
+This project invites you to implement a number squaring program called `square`.
-The `search` program takes as input a word (e.g., "proactive") and determines whether or not it is in the text of a file provided on the input.
-For instance, if the file called `input/proactive.txt` contains inside of the text on the main page of this web site, then searching for the word `proactive` with the command `poetry run search --word ethical --dir input --file proactive.txt`
+The program can accept as input both a file of numbers and the name of an approach to squaring an integer.
+If you run the program correctly, it will iterate through the file of numbers, compute the square for each number, and output a complete list of the squared values.
+For instance, if you run the program with the command `poetry run square --approach for --dir input --file numbers.txt`
-yields:

 ```shell
 😃 Searching through the file called input/proactive.txt!